hifirworks/hifir/README.md

 and then add `-I$HOME/.local/include` to the command line of your `C++` compiler.

+For Windows users, the simplest and cleanest way is to use [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/) or [Cygwin](https://www.cygwin.com/).

 Optionally, one can consider using the runtime library `libhifir`; see the [README](./libhifir/README.md) therein for more details.

 ### Installation of LAPACK ###